renovatebot/renovate/docs/usage/docker.md

 _This documentation gives **a few hints** on **a possible way** to achieve this end result._

-The basic approach documented here is that you create a custom image and then run Renovate as one of the stages of your project.
+The basic approach is that you create a custom image and then run Renovate as one of the stages of your project.
 To make this run independent of any user you should use a `Project Access Token` for the project and use this as the `RENOVATE_TOKEN` variable for Gitlab CI.
 See also the [renovate-runner repository on GitLab](https://gitlab.com/renovate-bot/renovate-runner).